-Introduction To Twitter Homepage
+Introduction to Twitter Homepage

+The following article provides an outline for Twitter Homepage.
 Technology is a boon to the world, and the internet is the world of possibilities, making it easy for anyone from any part of the world to contact people thousands of miles away with just a matter of certain clicks and commands.
 With the increasing use of technology and social media in our daily lives, people have the internet and its applications, advantages and disadvantages, cheats and hacks, on their fingertips.
 Social media connects the world and makes it a global town.
 It simply finishes the difference of time zones and distances, borders and continents.
 This has been made possible only because the Internet was born, giving birth to n number of jobs, opportunities, and possibilities that would have never been possible.

 Social media is huge and multi-faceted.
 Blogs, forums, social networks, like Facebook, Twitter, Instagram, Google+, photo/video sharing, virtual worlds, etc. all constitute this massive world called Social Media.
 Every form has its own pros and cons.
 Businesses mainly use social networks as their platform to promote their businesses and market their products and services.
 With the changing era, social media is being used as a great tool to explore several business opportunities, from advertising their products and services to finding and contacting the target audience.

 Organizations nowadays especially hire employees to manage their social network accounts and keep the business digitally savvy.
 There are options for the audience/customers to contact the business directly, with their issues, expectations as well as feedback.
-The employees in this department make sure that they respond to customers’ queries within a specific period of time so that it makes the customer feel important and connected to the organization they have been loyal with for the associated time.
+The employees in this department make sure that they respond to customers queries within a specific period of time so that it makes the customer feel important and connected to the organization they have been loyal with for the associated time.